Made in Space

 In 1963, during a lunch break, the Danish scientist Vagn Fabritius Buchwald found a rust-brown stone which turned out to be the heaviest meteorite found by a living person.

-The dome is the heart of the Planetarium, with its nearly 1.000m2 canvas which delivers a very special movie experience.
+The Dome is the heart of the Planetarium, which is the biggest in Northern Europe and delivers a very special movie experience.

 Visit our shop